onnela-lab/forest/README.md

 # Usage

+Please note that Forest uses Python 3.11.
 To install, clone this repository to a local directory and then:

 ```console
 pip install path/to/forest
 ```

-Alternatively, [install directly from github](https://pip.pypa.io/en/stable/reference/pip_install/#git) with `pip`.
+Alternatively, [install directly from GitHub](https://pip.pypa.io/en/stable/cli/pip_install/#examples) with `pip`.
 As the repo is public, it won't prompt you to login.
-If you've used forest in the past, it might be prudent to do a '''pip uninstall forest''' first.
+If you've used forest in the past, it might be prudent to do a `pip uninstall forest` first.

 ```console
 pip install git+https://github.com/onnela-lab/forest